Paper Cheques Still Have a Role in the Digital Age--But Not So Much within FX Transactions

-An interesting finding of the above survey was that many businesses still use paper payments because of the bank cheque clearing system was slow—providing a 5-day lag for businesses that need to make a payment before actually having the available cash.
+An interesting finding of the above survey was that many businesses still use paper payments because the bank cheque clearing system was slow—providing a 5-day lag for businesses that need to make a payment before actually having the available cash.

 In the US a report published by the Association of Financial Professionals (AFP) from its Electronic Payments Survey showed a one-percent increase in the use of B2B payments.
-Surveyors noted that US corporations are leaning towards supporting the worldwide trend in electronic B2B payments as bank payment technology provide faster and more efficient clearing services.
+Surveyors noted that US corporations are leaning towards supporting the worldwide trend in electronic B2B payments as bank payment technology provides faster and more efficient clearing services.

 Cheques come with their own set of problems.